fiksn/lightning-nix/README.md

 ## Support

-Feel free to use this or contribute.
+Feel free to use this in any way you wish.
+Contributions are also welcome.
+I am also more than happy to help you or open a channel with you.
+Note however that I am not liable for any damages.
+If you install this on your Raspberry and it explodes or your use this to install latest LND but there is some nasty bug and you lose funds

-I am also accepting donations:
+I am not responsible.

+Donations:
 [![tippin.me](https://badgen.net/badge/%E2%9A%A1%EF%B8%8Ftippin.me/@fiksn/F0918E)](https://tippin.me/@fiksn)